ASPCA Community Partner

 Kentucky Humane Society (KHS)

-- A private nonprofit established in 1884, and the state’s largest pet adoption agency
+- A private nonprofit established in 1884, KHS is the state’s largest pet adoption agency and largest no-kill animal shelter

 - Advocates for the humane treatment of companion animals through leadership and proactive solutions to pet overpopulation, including adoptions, education and spay/neuter efforts.